Miami, Oklahoma: Government

-As of 2015, the city is represented in the Oklahoma House of Representatives by Democrat Ben Loring, and in the Oklahoma Senate by Republican Micheal Bergstrom.
-The city lies within Oklahoma's 2nd congressional district, represented by Markwayne Mullin since 2013.
+As of 2023, the city is represented in the Oklahoma House of Representatives by Republican Steve Bashore, and in the Oklahoma Senate by Republican Micheal Bergstrom.
+The city lies within Oklahoma's 2nd congressional district, represented by Josh Brecheen since 2023.

 Transportation

 Miami is on Interstate 44 and U.S. Route 69, and is approximately 2 mi from U.S. Route 59.

 Pelivan Transit, owned and operated by Grand Gateway EDA & Northeast Oklahoma Tribal Transit Consortium, provides a trolley loop in Miami, as well as certain on-demand bus services.